NBC Part 9 Illustrated overview

 Means of egress The continuous path from any point in a building to a public thoroughfare, including access to exits, exits, and exit discharges.

 Travel distance The floor distance from the most remote point to the nearest exit.
-Limit is 40 m for business/personal services, 30 m for other occupancies, and 45 m in sprinklered buildings.
+Limit is 40 m for business and personal services occupancies, 30 m for others, and 45 m in sprinklered buildings.

 Fire-resistance rating (FRR) Time in hours or minutes that an assembly resists fire under test conditions.
-Ranges from 45 minutes (public corridors and exits) to 2 hours (repair garages, incinerator rooms).
+Part 9 values range from 45 minutes (public corridors and exits) to 2 hours (repair garages and incinerator rooms).

 Sound Transmission Class (STC) Single-number rating of airborne sound reduction.
 Part 9 requires STC 50 between separate dwelling units and STC 43 between a secondary suite and the primary dwelling.